Native American Broadcast Workshop

 take that first step.
 This was the vision that the late Andy

 stories important to him at KPNX 12 News in Phoenix.
 His dream was that the

 next generation would take up the torch and be the storytellers of their

 Cost: $50 tuition.
 Students are provided room &

 Travel to/from Flagstaff is not provided.

 To view past work check out our YouTube channel and to get

 more information please contact: Paul.Helford@nau.edu

-The 2018 workshop application process is now open!
+Thank you for your interest in the workshop!
+The 2018 application process is now closed.